mattermost/mattermost-developer-documentation/site/content/extend/customization/server-files.md

 sudo service mattermost stop
 ```

-4. In your Mattermost deployment, backup and remove the files inside `i18n` that will no longer be in use.
+4. In your Mattermost deployment, back up and remove the files inside `i18n` that will no longer be in use.
 ```
 cd ~/mattermost/i18n
 tar -cvf i18n-yyyy-MM-dd.tar *
 rm -f *.json
 ```

-4. Transfer your custom `i18n.tar` file to the deployment server and extract it in the `i18n` directory
+5. Transfer your custom `i18n.tar` file to the deployment server and extract it in the `i18n` directory.
 ```
 mv i18n.tar mattermost/i18n
 cd ~/mattermost/i18n
 tar -xvf i18n.tar
 ```

-5. Restart your Mattermost instance
+6. Restart your Mattermost instance.
 ```
 sudo service mattermost start
 ```